last updated in November 2022

 A summary of international media appearances by CEU faculty is below.
 (Media links will be added as new coverage is published.)
 (For Hungarian coverage, visit this page.)

-Professor Michael Ignatieff (Department of History) contibuted an Op-Ed to The Globe and Mail, with a version reprinted online by Persuasion, and he spoke to Radio Canada about the fragility of liberal democracies.
+Professor Michael Ignatieff (Department of History) contibuted an Op-Ed to The Globe and Mail, reprinted online by Persuasion, and he spoke to Radio Canada about the fragility of liberal democracies.
 His OpEd "What is the West's Objective in Ukraine?" published in Project Syndicate was picked up by Gazeta Wyborcza and several other outlets.
 His OpEd published in Newsweek was titled "Could Vladimir Putin Be Overthrown?"
 Professor Ignatieff was also interviewed by Newsweek on Russia committing genocide in Ukraine (see here).
-He gave expert commentary in interviews to Croatian TV N1, see here and here.
+He gave expert commentary in interviews to Croatian TV N1 (see here and here).
 He was interviewed by Italian La Republica on how the destinies of Russia and Europe got once again divided, and he was the guest of the KEEN ON podcast as published by Literary Hub.
 Professor Ignatieff's OpEd entitled "Opinion: The West must make it clear when it does intervene: if Putin wants to put an end to the Zelenskiy government" was printed in deVolkskrant.
-He also spoke to Il Foglio about Ukraine in relations to the Hungarian elections.
+He also spoke to Il Foglio about Ukraine in relation to the Hungarian elections, to Die Presse about the expected decade of global instability and a revolution in the financial system, and to Kapital Insights on the reasons of the war and where it might bring us.

 Associate Professor Boldizsar Nagy (Department of International Relations) spoke to USA Today about the migration aspects of the war on the Ukraine.
-The article was republished by Yahoo News and AOL News.
+The article was republished by Yahoo News.
+He was also quoted in Euractiv about those Roma Ukrainian refugees with dual Hungarian citizenship who have been shuttling between Visegrad capitals as governments refuse to provide them with the same aid as to other Ukrainian refugees.

-Professor Nick Sitter (Department of Public Policy) gave expert commentary to EurAktiv on the question of oil and gas imports from Russia, and he argues to focus more on regasification plants than on gas pipelinesin Il Foglio.
-Professor Sitter was also asked to share his expertise with The Globe and Mail on Finland’s bet on new nuclear energy in building energy independence from Russia (reprinted here and here), and CEEnergy News regarding how the energy crisis will accelerate the EU Green Deal.
-He was quoted in EUObserver on coal embargo on Russia.
+Professor Nick Sitter (Department of Public Policy) gave expert commentary to EurAktiv on the question of oil and gas imports from Russia, and he argues to focus more on regasification plants than on gas pipelines in Il Foglio.
+Professor Sitter was also asked to share his expertise with The Globe and Mail on Finland’s bet on new nuclear energy in building energy independence from Russia, and CEEnergy News regarding how the energy crisis will accelerate the EU Green Deal.
+He was quoted in EUObserver on coal embargo on Russia, and by Japanese news agency Nikkei on Europe’s energy market.
+He was interviewed by Swiss Sveriges Radio on the question of natural gas as a political weapon.

 Associate Professor Maciej Kisilowski (Department of Economics and Business) and Assistant Professor Inna Melnykovska (Department of Political Science) were featured on the KEEN ON podcast and on Literary Hub discussing the West's moral failure in the Ukrainian Invasion.